 Board games like online ludo, monopoly, and Scrabble are interactive because they involve taking turns.
 Any board games that have a back-and-forth sequence to them while playing will be engaging.
 When your kids are selecting their online board games, make sure it’s playable by at least 2 to 4 players.
 Because that’s what playing as a group is all about!

 4. Give Them An Incentive

 If you’re trying to play board games with your kids to help them develop cognitively and they get bored too quickly, you have to give them an incentive.
 For example, online ludo games like Ludo Supreme give kids a chance to win cash prizes when they take part in tournaments.
-You can check here for details about it.

 Other board games may offer rewards besides prize money, like discount coupons, Amazon gift cards, virtual currency etc. You can redeem these rewards or exchange for something else.
 Your kids are more likely to get hooked to these games if there’s something in it for them.

 Kids don’t have a long attention span and can’t sit still for hours.
 If you’re playing board games with them, be sure to schedule breaks in between.
 Let them run around the house, have a snack or continue where they left off later.
 This will engage their senses and give them a breather.
 And the next time they pick up the game, they’re more likely to stay interested and finish until the end.

 Kids will love playing with you more and be motivated to improve their game if they win.
 No child likes losing, so as a parent, you should let them indulge a little.
 You can’t control who wins in board games like Ludo or Snakes and Ladders where luck is all that matters.
 But you can lose on purpose in board games like Chess, Villainous, and Pandemic.

 Make it fair for the kids.
 Let them win the first few rounds and strike a balance between winning and losing.
 If you manage to set a competitive tone to the game, they’re going to want to win and keep playing.